LukeGarnham/Stumps-and-Studs-MS4/README.md

 Lastly, I manually created a media folder in the S3 bucket and uploaded all of the site images into it, ensuring that I granted public-read access to all of the images.

+### Connecting To Gmail For Email

+In my gmail account, I created a new app called ms4-stumps-and-studs.
+A new password was generated for the app which I saved as a value in the Heroku environment for the variable EMAIL_HOST_PASS.
+I also created a variable called EMAIL_HOST_USER to which I assigned my gmail account lgarnham2@gmail.com.

+In the global settings,

 ## Credits